-Research topics, discussion questions, and resource bibliographies for this case study are scheduled to be completed when Field Guide #4 is published, tentatively in 2020/2021.
+Research topics, discussion questions, and resource bibliographies for this case study are scheduled to be completed when Field Guide #4 is published.

 [To be added: Link to a separate site for Band Aid, Live Aid, and related “celebrity humanitarian projects” of the 1980s and beyond.]

 * * * * * * *